How to audit & optimise for Core Web Vitals

 Specifically, we need to ensure that when a visitor to your web page scrolls downward, minimal shifts, if any, are occurring.
 Design aspects that incorporate natural shifts should be ok, provided that relevant CSS calls are used, such as – transform, scale and other related properties that relate to animations and transitions.

 We need the web page to be ready to go as soon as it gets a visitor, they need to be able to use buttons, links, or whatever other clickable elements you have placed on the web page.

 A good approach is to avoid having images being loaded that may get in the way of critical resources being called such calls to CSS and JS files.

 Fixing, or improving, a poor FID score is often achieved by focusing on optimising both CSS and JS files.
 The goal is to get these files downloaded and parsed as quickly as possible.
-This enables for the web page to be rendered, in terms of page layout, quickly.
+This enables the web page to be rendered, in terms of page layout, quickly.

-Optimising CSS files involves simply deleting calls from the page to CSS that are not required for the page or deleting out old CSS code that is no longer used within the CSS file.
+Optimising CSS files involves simply deleting calls from the page to CSS that are not required for the page or deleting out old CSS code that is no longer used from within the CSS file.

 JS files may prevent engagement on a page to be instant from a first click, due to them creating a long input delay caused by their shear size or server location.

 Along with optimising for the Web Core Vital components that make up the major factors of the Page Experience update.
 There are several other things you can do that will aid a web pages performance and these include: